 Resistance bands are a priceless tool to have in your toning arsenal.
 For starters, they’re inexpensive and easy to take on the road.
-Even better: “They’re joint-friendly and provide a more functional movement in comparison to free weights,” says Bec Donlan, a certified personal trainer in NYC who teaches band-based classes at Bandier’s Studio B.
+Even better: “They’re joint-friendly and provide a more functional movement in comparison to free weights,” says Bec Donlan, a certified personal trainer in NYC and founder of Sweat with Bec.

 “[They] directly target your glutes, in particular your medial glute — which is a muscle that often refuses to fire for the majority of people,” explains the Australian native.
 “When it doesn’t activate, the muscles around it overcompensate and start doing all the work.”
 That can lead to imbalances (think oversized quads but a flat booty) and injuries.
 Whomp, whomp.